-Cost-of-attendance budgets are created by the Financial Aid Office,, in consultation with the Registrar's Office.
+Cost-of-attendance budgets are created by the Financial Aid Office, in consultation with the Registrar's Office.
 While budgets are revisited each year, changes typically coincide with RLNC Catalog revisions.
+RLNC offers an outstanding higher education value, and excellent Return on Investment (ROI) for your investment in your higher education.